Ian-Halll/ReactingTime/README.md

-# Nice Portfolio Kid
+# Reacting Time

 ## Description
-This is an updated portfolio, now using react rather than a single static HTML page
+This is an updated version of my portfolio, now using react rather than a static HTML page, and including more recent projects of mine.

 ## Table Of Contents
 - [Installation](#installation)